Find out the secret working of Peter Warlock Glass Penetration reveal frame by frame.

 You can see the slight movement of the glass moving toward his right hand side.

-From 0:40 when he pokes the white feather through the two holes, he just turns the glass frame slightly, so that the glass slider lever is not seen.
+From 0:40 when he inserts the white feather through the two holes, he just turns the glass frame slightly, so that the glass slider lever cannot be seen.

 Next he performs the penetration illusion on the other two glass windows with a white silk hanky.